-But students at Royal Grammar School High Wycombe near London were shocked when they got to question 7 of their monthly homework quiz.
+Students at Royal Grammar School High Wycombe London were shocked by a homophobic maths question on their monthly homework quiz.

 It asks: “If in a town 70% of the men are married to 90% of the women (and each marriage is between one man and one woman, as God intended when he made humans male and female) what percentage of the adult population is married?”

 The equation is actually quite simple – it is a blatant case of homophobia.